-- Windows
+- Windows XP and Vista

 - Solaris

 - HP-UX

 - AIX

 - Linux x86

 - FreeBSD x86

-Ubuntu Linux v7.04 was used to test the module for this validation.
+Solaris 2.10, Windows Vista and Linux were used to test the module for this validation.

 Chapter 2: Module Ports and Interfaces

 The following table lists the logical interfaces to the module and how they map to physical interfaces.